-The production Pattern :: Disjunction evaluates as follows:
+The production Pattern:: Disjunction evaluates as follows:

-- 1. Evaluate Disjunction to obtain a Matcher m. - Return an internal closure that takes two arguments, a String str and an integer index, and performs the following: - 1.
-Let Input be the given String str.
-This variable will be used throughout the algorithms in 21.2.2. - 2.
-Let InputLength be the length of Input.
-This variable will be used throughout the algorithms in 21.2.2. - 3.
-Let c be a Continuation that always returns its State argument as a successful MatchResult. - 4.
-Let cap be a List of NcapturingParens undefined values, indexed 1 through NcapturingParens. - Let x be the State (index, cap). - 6.
+Evaluate Disjunction to obtain a Matcher m.

+Return an internal closure that takes two arguments, a String str and an integer index, and performs the following:

+- 1. If Unicode is true, then let Input be a List of consisting of the sequence of code points of str interpreted as a UTF-16 encoded Unicode string.
+Otherwise, let Input be a List of consisting the sequence of code units that are the elements of str.
+Input will be used throughout the algorithms in 21.2.2.
+Each element of Input is considered to be a character. - Let listIndex be the index into Input of the character that was obtained from element index - 3.
+Let InputLength be the number of character contained in Input.
+This variable will be used throughout the algorithms in 21.2.2. - 4.
+Let c be a Continuation that always returns its State argument as a successful MatchResult. - Let cap be a List of Ncapturing Parens undefined values, indexed 1 through Ncapturing Parens. - 6.
+Let x be the State (listIndex, cap). - 7.
 Call m(x, c) and return its result.